-For casual tennis bettors, most sportsbooks will be about the same, offering betting lines on tournament winners and individual matches.
+For the casual tennis bettors who are still learning how to bet on tennis, most sportsbooks will be about the same, offering betting lines on tournament winners and individual matches.

 But for the more avid tennis bettors, when lines are released and what additional prop bets are available (such as betting on exact scores or set totals) will be a big deal.
-Compare multiple sportsbooks to see which betting options they have available on tennis matches around the world.
+Compare multiple sportsbooks to see which betting options they have available on tennis matches around the world before betting online.

 Tennis Betting FAQ